What is a Downdraft Table? How does it work?

 Elimination of fire and explosion hazards

 Numerous types of industrial dust are combustible or flammable.
 Large amounts of plasma and oxy-acetylene dust, in particular, can cause fire.
-So, adding an automatic downdraft table is the perfect solution as it is a preventative measure that can protect your workforce and avoid property damage if you conduct a lot of welding and cutting.
+So, adding a downdraft table with features such as explosion-proof components, fire-retardant filters, and spark arrestors to mitigate the risk of ignition is the perfect solution as it is a preventative measure that can protect your workforce and avoid property damage if you conduct a lot of welding and cutting.

 Do downdraft tables work?